Saif al-Adel: Writings

-In February 2006, the Combating Terrorism Center at West Point published a number of declassified documents from the Harmony database, some of which are known or believed to have been written by Saif al-Adel.
-One is a letter signed "Omar al-Sumali, previously known as Saif al-Adel", about the author's activities in southern Somalia during UNOSOM II (1993–1995).
-It identifies the southern town of Ras Kamboni as a suitable site for an al-Qaeda base.
+In February 2006, the Combating Terrorism Center at West Point published a number of declassified documents from the Harmony database, some of which are known or believed to have been written by Saif Al-Adel.
+One is a letter signed "Omar Al-Sumali, previously known as Saif Al-Adel", about the author's activities in southern Somalia during UNOSOM II (1993–1995).
+It identifies the southern town of Ras Kamboni as a suitable site for an Al-Qaeda base.
 It mentions an accomplice of Adel called "Mukhtar".

-In a letter from "'Abd-al-Halim Adl'" to "'Mukhtar'", dated 13 June 2002, the author strongly criticises the leadership of Osama bin Laden, blaming the defeats of the preceding six months for al-Qaeda on bin Laden's recklessness and unwillingness to listen to advice:
+In a letter from "'Abd-Al-Halim Adl'" to "'Mukhtar'", dated 13 June 2002, the author strongly criticises the leadership of Osama bin Laden, blaming the defeats of the preceding six months for Al-Qaeda on bin Laden's recklessness and unwillingness to listen to advice:

 If someone opposes [bin Ladin], he immediately puts forward another person to render an opinion in his support, clinging to his opinion and totally disregarding those around him ...

 Perhaps, brother Abu Mattar has warned you that his opinion [of bin Ladin's leadership] has changed a lot since he got out of his previous situation.

 From the following section, the 2002 addressee, "'Mukhtar'" appears to be Khalid Sheikh Mohammed, the commander of the September 11 attacks:

 The East Asia, Europe, America, Horn of Africa, Yemen, Gulf, and Morocco groups have fallen, and Pakistan has almost been drowned in one push.
 I, not to mention the other individuals who have also moved and fallen, have often advised on this matter.
 Regrettably, my brother, if you look back, you will find that you are the person solely responsible for all this because you undertook the mission, and during six months, we only lost what we built in years.

-In 2004, Adel was alleged to be the author of The al-Battar Military Camp, a manual that advised prospective militants about how to strike easy targets.
+In 2004, Adel was alleged to be the author of The Al-Battar Military Camp, a manual that advised prospective militants about how to strike easy targets.

-On 11 March 2005, al-Quds al-Arabi published extracts from Adel's document, "Al Qaeda's Strategy to the Year 2020".
-In his May 2005 correspondence to Deputy Emir Ayman al-Zawhiri, Saif al-Adel outlined the key pillars in al-Qaeda's revolutionary strategy:
+On 11 March 2005, Al-Quds Al-Arabi published extracts from Adel's document, "Al Qaeda's Strategy to the Year 2020".
+In his May 2005 correspondence to Deputy Emir Ayman Al-Zawahiri, Saif Al-Adel outlined the key pillars in Al-Qaeda's revolutionary strategy: